wasilone11/comfyui-sync-translate-node/README.md

 6. In the ComfyUI interface:
    - On the left sidebar, go to the **Nodes** tab.
    - Search for **Sync**.
-   - Open the **Sync** node and locate the translate node.
+   - Open the **Sync** node and locate the translate input and translate worker node.
+Add them to the UI and join them.
    - Click **Run** to generate the output!
-   - The output video link will be saved in the json file
+   - The output video link will be saved in the json file along with the job ID.

 ---